meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the route is protected, and the `X-MEILI-API-KEY` header is not provided.
+This error occurs when the route is protected, and the `Authorization` header is not provided.

 ### Error Definition